wooxo/pgtune/README.rst

  * -M or --memory: Use this parameter to specify total system memory.
 If not specified, pgtune will attempt to detect memory size.

+ * -m or --memory_percentile: Use this parameter to specify the percentile of system memeory to be used.

  * -T or --type : Specifies database type.
 Valid options are:
    DW, OLTP, Web, Mixed, Desktop